jgrillo/um32/README.md

 #### performance

-This thing is about two orders of magnitude slower than it should be:
+This thing is about an order of magnitude slower than it should be:
 ```
 [jgrillo@localhost um32]$ time ./target/release/um32 ~/src/boundvariable/umbin/midmark.um
 read 120440 bytes from /home/jgrillo/src/boundvariable/umbin/midmark.um